TRC20org/TRC20/README.md

 # TRC20
-TRC20 base on tron blockchain writing the string into the memo field of the transaction to achieve this.
+TRC20 base on TRON blockchain writing the string into the memo field of the transaction to achieve this.

 ## Token Economic
  - Token: TRXS